-Oprah Winfrey made gratitude journals a party of the daily routine for many.
+Oprah Winfrey made gratitude journals a part of people's daily routine.
 In this journal, you keep a running list of the things you are grateful for.
 It helps you to count your blessings.

 Shed a Little Light on Your World

 A spiral bound notebook with blank lined pages.
 The 8.5" by 5.5" format makes it easy to throw into a drawer.

 Things You Might Write About